 It takes two to tango – tandem meetings

-We encourage Volunteers (Wrocław inhabitants) and Participants (foreigners) to meet in couples (so-called tandem meetings).
-If you’re interested, fill out the Application Form.
-Using the Volunteers Database and the Participants Database wen can find a partner for you and choose the right place and time.
-The volunteer can, if necessary, borrow books, exercises or flash cards to learn the language from us.
-All the activities are free of charge.
+We encourage Volunteers (Wrocław inhabitants) and Participants (foreigners – we call them “Students”) to meet in couples (so-called tandem meetings).
+If you’re interested, fill out the application form.
+Having applications from Volunteers and Participants wen can find a partner for you and choose the right place and time.
+The Volunteer can, if necessary, borrow books, exercises or flash cards to learn the language from us.

 Two is already a crowd?
 Not for us!